 Average Annual Cost: $20,583

 Online college can often be preferred, especially in today’s day and age.
 With the flexibility and versatility of digital courses, Life Pacific University can be a great option for many students.
-Not only does it help your school fit into your schedule, but it also helps you get post-secondary schooling with previous responsibilities.
+Not only does it help your school fit into your schedule, but it also helps you get post-secondary schooling while continuing your current responsibilities.